P ≠ NP Proof

 meaning of w and focus on its syntactic part, the bits themselves, considering w just

-proof continues to hold, naturally.
+–, and then the proof continues to hold, naturally.

 Shortly, the spirit of the proof is very

-simple: the XG-SAT is decidable by brute-force
+simple: The XG-SAT is decidable by brute-force

 all the 2n possible ones is decidable, whereas whether S returns 1 for at least one from a nonempty

-does that all the other ways to decide the XG-SAT (without brute-force searching) be absolutely
+2.1, which does that all the other ways to decide the XG-SAT (without brute-force searching) be absolutely

 hopeless.